 Frequently Asked Questions (FAQ)

+What is the average office rent in Oslo in 2025?
 For central offices in move-in condition, rents typically range between NOK 3,000–3,700/m²/year.

+What are service charges, and how much should I expect to pay?
 Service charges cover operations and maintenance, allocated based on the share of the building you occupy.

 What’s the difference between high and moderate standard?